pikaju/kosame/README.md

 Kosame (小雨, Japanese for "light rain" or "drizzle") is a Rust ORM inspired by [Prisma](https://github.com/prisma/prisma) and [Drizzle](https://github.com/drizzle-team/drizzle-orm).

 Some TypeScript ORMs like Prisma can infer the result type of a database query based solely on the database schema and the query itself.
-Conversely, most Rust ORMs ask the developer to write both the query they want to perform as well as the resulting struct type to store the query rows in, even though they are tightly coupled.
+Conversely, most Rust ORMs require developers to manually define a struct for the query's results, even though this type is tightly coupled to the query itself.
 Kosame was born out of a desire to have this level of developer ergonomics in Rust, using macro magic.
-Kosame also offers relational queries, allowing the user to fetch many nested 1:N relationships in a single statement.
+Kosame also offers relational queries, allowing you to fetch multiple nested 1:N relationships in a single statement.

 Kosame requires no active database connection during development and has no build step.
-Despite this, Kosame offers strong typing and rust-analyzer auto-completions.
+Despite this, Kosame offers strong typing and rust-analyzer auto-completion.

 **Kosame is currently a prototype and not recommended for production use.**